-The impact of COVID-19 is being felt in every corner of the world, with leaders across the Commonwealth’s 54 nations facing unprecedented challenges.
+The impact of COVID-19 is being felt in every corner of the world, with Commonwealth Heads of Government from the 54 nations facing unprecedented challenges.

 As such, the values and aspirations of the Commonwealth remain as important as ever.